CloudCoinConsortium/CloudCoin/CloudCoin File Formats/card/README.md

 * The next 12 digits are the first part of the PAN-Generator called 'R' for Random.

 * The last digit is the mod10 Check sum.
-Add up all the previous numbers.
+Add up all the 15 numbers in the card number and the CVV.
 Then figure out what number is necessary for the number to be divisible by 10.
-Luhn Algorithm
+Luhn Algorithm.
+Since we include the cvv, it is not a true Luhn Algorith:
+Sample Card Number: 9010 0307 2080 301*  CVV 5131
+Add the numbers up and it equals 44.
+Devide by 10 any you get 6 remainer.
+You must add 6 to make it divisable by 10.
+So you make the last number of the card =6.
+The card number becomes: 9010 0307 2080 3016 CVV 5101

 * Exp Month 01-12 ( 2 digit month - one month before the real exp month).

 * Exp Year ( 2 digit year of coin expiration).

-* CVV (A 4 digit number ).
+* CVV (Must be at least 4 digit in length ).
 Part of the PAN-Generator coded as 'C'.

 ### PAN-Generator
 The PAN-Generator parts are 12 digit random number and a the 4 digit CVV.
 R(andom) and C(VV).